public final class Android extends Activity

 configure(java.lang.String, android.webkit.WebView, java.lang.String, java.lang.Boolean)

-which offers more control over behavior of Android DukeScript presenter.view
+which offers more control over behavior of Android DukeScript presenter.view - the view to configurepage - the page to load into the view or nullExecutor interfacepublic void onCreate(Bundle savedInstanceState)

-by creating a WebView
+Activity by creating a WebView and

 setting it up to allow execution of DukeScript application.
 The

-configuration is performed in AndroidManifest.xml
+configuration is performed in AndroidManifest.xml file.

 Sample definition looks like:

-or
+true or

-to specify whether to execute the code on standard
+false to specify whether to execute the code on standard

 UI thread (only possible on SDK 24 and newer) or on a background thread -

-more info
+more info.

-To get more control over the WebView
+To get more control over the WebView one can build the scene itself

 and use